State visit by Elizabeth II to the Republic of Ireland: Security

 The Queen's visit led to a number of threats of violence being issued.
-The Gardaí borrowed two water cannon from the Police Service of Northern Ireland to deal with any potential instances of public disorder.
+The Gardaí borrowed two water cannons from the Police Service of Northern Ireland to deal with any potential instances of public disorder.
 According to Scotland Yard, dissident Irish republicans issued a bomb threat regarding London on the eve of the visit.
 It was the first coded warning issued outside Northern Ireland in a decade, and the threat was made from an Irish telephone number.
 However, the threat did not change the Irish terrorism threat level in Britain, which remained at "substantial".
 There was also a terror alert in Dublin on the eve of the visit.
 A pipe bomb was found on a Dublin-bound bus in Maynooth, County Kildare and made safe after a warning call was made to the Gardaí.
 A second suspect package was found in Dublin on the first day of the visit, but was declared a hoax after being examined.
 On 17 May, bomb scares were reported in the Dublin suburbs of Inchicore and Fairview.

 Former Garda Commissioner Martin Callinan revealed in April 2014 that members of the Irish Republican Army had intended to kill the Queen, and arrests were made.
 An explosive device was found in Dorset Street, close to the Garden of Remembrance.
 Even during the Queen's flight from London, doubts arose about whether it was safe for her to land in Ireland, and British Prime Minister David Cameron held an urgent meeting in the situation room in Downing Street in response, while she was airborne.